pdimov/blog/_posts/2020-09-05-from-simd-to-ast-extraction.md

 compilers don't autovectorize, and we still want to employ SIMD.

-One elegant technique that allows us to keep our functions mostly as-is is to convert them to templates:
+One elegant technique that allows us to keep our functions mostly unchanged is to convert them to templates:

 ```
 template<class T> T f( T x )